Join Our FREE Live Webinar

 Average Cost To Build A House In GA (By Square Footage)

-The average cost per square foot to build a house in Georgia is $136, as reported by Houzeo.
-However, it's important to note that this figure excludes additional expenses such as raw land purchases, permit fees, excavations, and other related costs.
+The average cost price per square foot to build a house in Georgia is $136, as reported by Houzeo.
+However, it's important to note that this figure excludes additional expenses such as raw land purchases, permit fees, excavations, and other related costs on how much to build a house in Georgia.

 To better understand how much to build a house in Georgia, here's a breakdown of the average costs for different size homes: